Breast cancer survivor offers wisdom at Faulkner satellite center

-The Adult Lymphoma Program is part of the Hematologic Oncology Treatment Center.
+The Lymphoma Program is part of the Hematologic Oncology Treatment Center.
 Our specialists are experienced in providing treatment for the many varieties of lymphoid malignancies, including Non-Hodgkin lymphoma (NHL), Hodgkin lymphoma, chronic lymphocytic leukemia (CLL), B-cell neoplasms, and T-cell neoplasms.

 The Lymphoma Program provides care for the many varieties of lymphoid malignancies, including Non-Hodgkin lymphoma, Hodgkin lymphoma, B-cell neoplasms, and T-cell neoplasms.
 Your care will involve the best treatments currently available, combined with new therapies based on research in our laboratories and elsewhere in the field of lymphoma treatment.